 1. Wrap the securing strap loop around a door handle.

-2. Ensure the head hammock is at a desired height - ideally 1” from the floor.
+2. Ensure the head device is at a desired height - ideally 1” from the floor.

-3. Lie down and place your head in the hammock.
+3. Lie down and place your head in the device.

 4. Relax you head, neck and shoulders.
 For safety purposes, the use of a door stopper is recommended.